 Swingers are couples (both straight and gay) who have made a conscious, consensual decision to partake in a committed relationship that allows the exploration of recreational sex with other couples and individuals.

 The core of a solid swinging relationship is the openness, communication and trust that are required from both partners to be able to discuss matters such as fantasies and desires openly.
 These are further necessitated when it comes to acting out such fantasies within pre-agreed boundaries.
 Sex is therefore a very small part of the Swinging relationship.
 "To swingers, physical acts of sexual pleasure with someone you respect, just for pleasure, and making love to one's lifetime partner are two distinctly different things".
 This form of sexual identity is clearly outside the norm, and pushes the envelope as to what most 'normal' couples would consider acceptable.
-The question arises – Does Swinging merit the same recognition as other minority sexualities?
+The question arises - Does the Swinging Lifestyle the same recognition as other minority sexualities?

 As found in many types of sexuality, swinging assumes a few common forms or variants:

-The concept of monogamous sexual relationships has been inexorably tied to the institution of marriage (as well as that of relationships in the 'commitment' phase).
+The concept of monogamous relationships has been inexorably tied to the institution of marriage between couples (as well as that of relationships in the 'commitment' phase).
 It is noteworthy however that monogamy is required for neither of the above, rather, it is society that assumes that the former cannot exist without the latter.
-Swinging and swingers are not hell bent on destroying either marriage or relationships in their more general scope.
+Swinging and swingers are not hell bent on destroying either marriage or relationships between couples in their more general scope.
 Rather, the distinguishing that the imposition of monogamy onto their relationship is purely societal allows swinger couples to maintain relationships that mature to a point where the aforementioned sexual power dynamic is fluid and re-negotiated at a subconscious plane.
 This practical arrangement supplants the socially arbitrated and pre-determined convention of monogamy.

-A consistent point that emerged from research by Thomas & Terry Gould, is that in nearly each and every interview held, it was the man that first suggested swinging to the woman.
-However, it was then the woman that made the effort to maintain the practice.
+A consistent point that emerged from research by Thomas & Terry Gould, is that in nearly each and every interview held, it was the male part in couples that first suggested swinging to the woman.
+However, it was then the woman that made the effort to maintain this lifestyle practice.
 Swinging offers women more than sexual freedom.
 It offers them the opportunity for self-discovery.
 This is demonstrated by the very high levels of bi-sexuality found in swinging women, but that fact that bi-sexuality in men in all but abhorred in the swinging community.
 This may be tied to the fact that society deems it far more acceptable for woman to engage in relations with another woman for her and her partner's pleasure, than for the same couple to swap partners.
-Whatever the reason behind this trend, the swinging lifestyle is one of the only possibilities for modern women to explore all the facets of their sexuality in safe and comfortable environment.
+Whatever the reason behind this trend, the swinging lifestyle is one of the possibilities for modern women to explore all the facets of their sexuality in safe and comfortable environment.

 Swingers clubs have oft faced harassment by authorities that perceive the swinging lifestyle to be 'devious' or that it 'endangers' societies moral values.
 These misconceptions have lead to incidents such as the harassment of the Lifestyles Organization Ltd. (LSO) of California in 1997, that found itself harassed by the Alcohol Beverage Control Board.
 The oddity being that the LSO did NOT have a liquor license of its own, and relied on that of the hotels and convention centers in which it operated.
 These establishments found themselves under scrutiny for the mere offence of accepting the LSO's business.
 After a grueling court battle the law came down in favor of the LSO.
 The fact that the LSO was targeted by the ABC despite not having a liquor license and not offering sex on premises was considered as a given, considering that the underlying intention of the event was that sex would occur, somewhere, and it would most probably be occurring between married individuals who were not married to each other.